gnidz/Mazescapist-Maze-Solver/README.md

 ### About This Project

+This repository houses the Python code I developed to conquer the ***Mazescapist*** Minecraft map, a CTM (Complete The Monument) adventure inspired by the movie The Maze Runner.
+The goal is not merely to escape, but to find all 16 wools scattered throughout a vast, mysterious maze whose layout changes daily.

-This repository houses the Python code I developed to conquer the incredibly challenging **Mazescapist** Minecraft map.
-This map throws you into a complex labyrinth with a strict **8-day in-game time limit** to find the exit.
-My code is designed to help analyze the maze, identify optimal paths, and guide my decisions to escape before time runs out.
+This code is my strategic tool to tackle this challenge.
+It's designed to analyze the maze's structure, track its daily changes, and identify the ***repeating 8-day cycle of its layout***.
+By understanding this pattern, the program can help pinpoint optimal paths, manage the strict 8-day in-game time limit, and guide my decisions to successfully complete the monument before time runs out.

 ---

 ### The Challenge: Mazescapist Minecraft Map

-I recently dove into the intense world of the "Mazescapist" Minecraft map, available at [mazescapist ver 1.16.5](https://www.minecraftmaps.com/puzzle-maps/mazescapist).
-It's not just any maze; its intricate design and the added pressure of a limited in-game timeframe make it a true test of strategy and spatial reasoning.
+Available at [mazescapist ver 1.16.5](https://www.minecraftmaps.com/puzzle-maps/mazescapist), Mazescapist is an open-world adventure that tests strategy, memory, and combat skills.
+The primary challenge stems from its core mechanic: the maze's layout shifts every day, creating a dynamic and unpredictable environment.

+Players must explore this ever-changing labyrinth to solve its mysteries, find the 16 hidden wools, and survive encounters with dangerous enemies.
+Along the way, helpful NPCs and powerful gear can be discovered to aid in the journey.
+The map is intentionally designed to be difficult, demanding efficient exploration and a sharp memory to master the maze's 8-day cycle.

 ---